SXSW: Happy Hour Series Debuts at Satellite Art Show

 Exhibiting during SXSW

-SXSW (South by Southwest) is an art and film festival that takes place across the city of Austin.
-I was honored to have the opportunity to show Happy Hour during SXSW, but I only found out I would be doing it two weeks before the Satellite Art Show started.
+When the opportunity to build an installation for one of my photo series came up I immediately said yes, but I only found out I would be doing it two weeks before the Satellite Art Show started.
 There was a whole list of things to do: printing the photos, figuring out their sizes, planning the layout of the set, and more.
 Would 4,000 balls be enough?
 I'm genuinely asking because I had no idea.

 Showing at Satellite Ranch

-The Satellite Art Show was on a large piece of land on the East Side of Austin at Satellite Ranch.
-Happy Hour was at the top of the room in "Willy's House" (after Willie Nelson) and I was grateful to be next to artists such as Phil Buehler, whose installation The Perils of Indifference was literally encapsulating.
-Even though there was more than expected running around in the few days leading up to the show (and the day-of) it all ended up coming out great.
-Below are some more photos of the finished set.
+The Satellite Art Show took place on a big, open property in East Austin called Satellite Ranch.
+The Happy Hour installation was at the top of the room in "Willy's House", after Willie Nelson.
+I was grateful to be showing next to artists such as Phil Buehler, whose installation The Perils of Indifference was literally encapsulating.
+After a hectic lead-up and some day-of troubleshooting, the show came together beautifully.
+From the ball pit to the office box podiums, it was a bit surreal to see fully installed.

 Camera